benestudio/react-scrollfade/README.md

 ## Contribution ##

+We welcome contributions in the form of pull requests.
-The examples also serve as a development server to ease contribution.
+The examples also serve as a development server to ease development.

+If you have any issues or suggestions please open a new Issue.